-These gregarious dogs probably have had as many different roles in past history as they have spots!
+These amazing looking dogs have probably have had as many different roles in past history as they have spots!
 This Holidays4Dogs breed article will take a more in-depth look at this striking and energetic dog.

 It might be assumed the Dalmatian originated in Dalmatia – an historical area of Croatia.
 However, there has been fervent disagreement about this among breed historians.
 More reliable sources suggest this dog originated in the Mediterranean region, spreading to India and Europe, quite possibly amongst gypsy communities.

 Dalmatians were often known as ‘carriage dogs’ in the 1800’s.
 Most famously, they accompanied horse drawn fire apparatus helping to clear a path for the carriage.
 Since fire equipment and horses were valuable, Dalmatians would reside on the firehouse premises as guard dogs.

 Their quirky appearance and ability to travel alongside carriages, meant they were often seen in travelling circuses.
 Their working abilities, transposed easily to learning tricks and skills to entertain audiences.

 It is really somewhat surprising that this dog is classified by the UK Kennel Club as a Utility breed – which refers to non-sporting dogs.
 In reality, the breed has a strong sporting past.